kailash-manasarovar/statement/docs/timeline/2023/november.md

     - It came just after the [Torus](august.md#head-hunted-by-ex-polygon-director) nonsense job which was obviously part of the extreme hacking I was subject to.
     - Were Polygon founders involved in that too, and by extension everything else that was going on?
     - In retrospect, my assignment with Polygon seems to be just another example of [the porn fatwa](../early-years/2003.md#porn-fatwa), especially when we consider Nadim (see below), and the [Pakistani Brit making threats of sexual violence towards me in Bali](../2024/may.md#the-pakistani-yorkshire-man).
-    - What's not clear is how many of the men I have worked with had seen [child rape-gang porn with me in it](#first-time-they-flash-up-my-naked-16-year-old-body-on-x) and/or knew I was being drugged and sedated in my apartment in Denia, and how the criminal gangs intended to rob and murder me when I was run through, like they do with all the other women, and now children.
+    - What's not clear is how many of the men I have worked with had seen [child rape-gang porn with me in it](#first-time-they-flash-up-my-naked-16-year-old-body-on-x) and/or knew I was being drugged and sedated in my apartment in Dénia, and how the criminal gangs intended to rob and murder me when I was run through, like they do with all the other women, and now children.
     - I'm wondering if my role at zkSync was also part of the conspiracy, as the men at that organization built up the stress and tension to extraordinary levels on the run up to [12th June 2023](../2023/june.md#monday-12th-june-2023).
     - "It's what they do", as [Paqui had said to me in class](../2024/january.md#i-tell-paqui-im-being-terrorized-by-teachers-and-staff-at-the-conservatory).